Vietnam.vn - Nền tảng quảng bá Việt Nam

 For decades, tourists have paid big bucks for the chance to catch a glimpse of the wreck of the Titanic on the seabed off the coast of Newfoundland, Canada.

 On the morning of June 18, five people (including three guests and two crew members) boarded the Titan submersible to make this journey.
-The ship lost contact after 1 hour and 45 minutes of diving during an eight-day expedition.
+The ship lost contact after 1 hour and 45 minutes of diving during the eight-day expedition.
 Despite the danger of traveling at a depth of nearly 4,000 meters (where the ship sank), this was an "irresistible" opportunity because very few people have seen the Titanic with their own eyes.

 The bow of the Titanic during an expedition in August 2019.
 Photo: Atlantic Productions